Master of Bioenvironmental Monitoring & Assessment M.BEMA

 Complete the first professional masters degree in environmental sciences at Trent and be poised for success in the competitive environmental employment sector.
 As part of this full-time 12-month professional degree, you will complete eight online courses as well as a four-month placement experience.
 This placement will take place with environmental sector partners and be followed by a mandatory week-long face-to-face capstone session.

-- Full- or part-time studies
+- Full - or part-time studies

-- Online course-based program, with placement in M.BEMA only
+- Online - course-based program with placement

-- M.BEMA is 12 months, Graduate Diploma is 8 months to complete
+- 12 months to complete

 - To be considered for admission, applicants will normally have completed a B.Sc. honours degree (a four year undergraduate bachelor's degree) from a recognized university